sjentsch/lsjDocs/_pages/Ch10_ChiSquare_5.rst

 check that those assumptions are met.
 For the χ²-tests discussed so far in this chapter, the assumptions are:

 -  *Expected frequencies are sufficiently large*.
 Remember how in the previous section we saw that the χ² sampling distribution emerges because the binomial distribution is pretty similar to a normal distribution?
-Well, like we discussed in Chapter `Introduction to probability <Ch07_Probability.html#introduction-to-probability>`__ this is only true when the number of observations is sufficiently large.
+Well, like we discussed in chapter :doc:`Introduction to probability
+   <Ch07_Probability>` this is only true when the number of observations is
+   sufficiently large.
 What that means in practice is that all of the expected frequencies need to be reasonably big.
 How big is reasonably big?
 Opinions differ, but the default assumption seems to be that you generally would like to see all your expected frequencies larger than about 5, though for larger tables you would probably be okay if at least 80% of the the expected frequencies are above 5 and none of them are below 1.
 However, from what I’ve been able to discover (`Cochran, 1954
-   <References.html#cochran-1954>`__\ ), these seem to have been
+   <References.html#cochran-1954>`__\ ), these seem to have been proposed as
-   proposed as rough guidelines, not hard and fast rules, and they seem to be somewhat conservative (`Larntz, 1978 <References.html#larntz-1978>`__\ ).
+   rough guidelines, not hard and fast rules, and they seem to be somewhat conservative (`Larntz, 1978 <References.html#larntz-1978>`__\ ).

 -  *Data are independent of one another*.
 One somewhat hidden assumption of the χ²-test is that you have to genuinely believe that the